2022–23 Belgian National Division 1

-The 2022–23 Belgian National Division 1 will be the seventh season of the third-tier football league in Belgium and the first one in which U23 teams are admitted into the league, causing an expansion from 16 to 20 teams, although the previous season had been played with only 15 teams due to the last minute bankruptcy of Roeselare.
+The 2022–23 Belgian National Division 1 is the seventh season of the third-tier football league in Belgium and the first one in which U23 teams are admitted into the league, due to the last minute bankruptcy of Roeselare.
+It is the third season under its new name after being renamed from First Amateur Division.
+The league began in 18 August 2022 and is scheduled to end in 21 May 2023.